microsoft/fluentui-apple/ios/CONTRIBUTING.md

 - Create a new swift file. (ex.
 Foo.swift)
 - Add Foo.swift in Fluent xcode project (All the files are in alphabetical order)
 - Make sure your file is under FluentUILib target
-- Create and add a demo controller in the Fluent demo app under [Demos](FluentUI.Demo/FluentUI.Demo/Demos) (ex.FooDemoController.swift)
+- Create and add a demo controller in the Fluent demo app under [Demos](FluentUI.Demo/FluentUI.Demo/Demos) (ex.
+FooDemoController.swift)
-- Add FooDemoController to Fluent Demo xcode project (All the files are in alphabetical order)
+- Add FooDemoController.swift to Fluent Demo xcode project (All the files are in alphabetical order)
-- Make sure its part of FluentUI.Demo Target membership
+- Make sure it is part of FluentUI.Demo Target membership
-- Add your FooDemoController in list of [DemoDescriptor](https://github.com/microsoft/fluentui-apple/blob/02b1c3fe601b793cb6cfd24813e11d92420e0d77/ios/FluentUI.Demo/FluentUI.Demo/Demos.swift#L30)
+- Add your FooDemoController to the list of [DemoDescriptor](https://github.com/microsoft/fluentui-apple/blob/02b1c3fe601b793cb6cfd24813e11d92420e0d77/ios/FluentUI.Demo/FluentUI.Demo/Demos.swift#L30)
 - Add a new cocopod subspec in [MicrosoftFluentUI.podspec](https://github.com/microsoft/fluentui-apple/blob/main/MicrosoftFluentUI.podspec) with required dependencies. "s.subspec 'Foo_ios' do |foo_ios|"
 - Verify by "pod spec lint" For more info on [cocoapod](https://cocoapods.org)
 - Build and Run
-- Make sure no warnings and errors
+- Make sure no warnings and errors.
+Test your components!
 - Add documentation for your new class and especially for public apis
 - Add Unit Test for FluentUITests framework